 The integration of data science and business knowledge has created a demand for professionals who can make data-driven decisions to help their organizations succeed in today's data-intensive world.
-The MSDS program includes 33 credits and is full-time and in-person.
+The MSDS program includes 34 credits and is full-time and in-person.
 The program runs over the fall, spring, and summer sessions.
-The students complete eight required data science courses and choose a threecourse specialization (Fintech, International Business, and Global Supply Chain Management).
-Students may also choose a generalist track (no specialization) that tailors electives to their personal and professional needs.
-Applicants who do not have the prerequisites for the MSDS program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.
+The students complete eight required data science courses and choose three electives that fit their professional needs and interests with courses in fintech, global supply chain management, international business, healthcare, or general management.
+They may also opt to take a direct study, co-ops, or special topics in data science with program director approval.
+Applicants who do not have the perquisites for the MSDS program, depending on their background, will be required to take specific bridge courses during the summer before the full-time program begins.